FrostbiteDragon/Frostware.Result/README.md

      public static Result Fail<T>(T value, string errorMessage = default) => new Fail<T>(value, errorMessage);
 }
 ```
-Pass can either be empty or contain a value.
+A few things to note here:

-Pass\<T> is a Pass, Pass is a Result.
+* Pass can either be empty or contain a value.
+* Pass\<T> is a Pass, Pass is a Result.
 This distinction is important for pattern matching.

-Fail works the same as Pass but has an added optional error message.
+* Fail works the same as Pass but has an added optional error message.

 ## Method Decleration